 Here are some of the Canucks’ notable selections from recent drafts:

 Canucks franchise leaders

 - Penalty minutes: Gino Odjick (2,127)

 - Hat tricks: Tied — Markus Naslund and Tony Tanti (10)

 - Shutouts: Roberto Luongo (38)

-The Canucks are led by Head Coach Travis Green, who has been with the team since 2017 and guided the Canucks to a 36-27-6 record in the 2019-20 season.
-Green is supported by the Canucks’ three Assistant Coaches: Nolan Baumgartner, Newell Brown, and Jason King.
-Chris Higgins is the Skills & Development coach, while Ian Clark (goaltending) and Darryl Seward (video) round out the coaching staff.
+The Canucks are led by Head Coach Bruce Boudreau, who took over in the 2021-22 season from Travis Green, who had been with the team since 2017.
+Boudreau is supported by the Canucks’ assistant coaches: Scott Walker, Kyle Gustafson, Brad Shaw and Jason King.
+Ian Clark is the goaltending coach, and Darryl Seward (video) round out the staff.

 Past Canucks coaches

 Since joining the NHL in the 1970-71 season, the Vancouver Canucks have had 19 head coaches.
 Alain Vigneault (2006-2013) has the longest tenure to date, serving as the head coach for 540 games.
 Vigneault is also the Canucks’ winningest head coach, with 346 victories.

 Here are the Canucks’ records under some of their most successful head coaches: